MicrosoftDocs/azure-docs/articles/private-5g-core/modify-site-plan.md

 ---
 title: Modify a site plan
 titleSuffix: Azure Private 5G Core
-description: In this how-to guide, you'll learn how to modify the billing plan in a site using the Azure portal.
+description: In this how-to guide, you'll learn how to modify a site plan using the Azure portal.
 author: b-branco
 ms.author: biancabranco
 ms.service: private-5g-core